Discover How You Can Start Leveraging the Benefits of Paid Advertising Through These Social Media Networks

 - Mass Awareness

-Ah, Snapchat—the new kid on the block.
-The hugely popular video messaging app is relatively new, but it possesses a unique and undeniable “cool” factor, especially among Millennials.
+Ah, Snapchat— every millennial and Gen Z social media obsession.
+The hugely popular video messaging app possesses a unique and undeniable “cool” factor, especially among today’s younger generations.
 Let it be known, however, that if you’re going to advertise on Snapchat’s “Discover” or “Live” sections, you will have fork over some big bucks.
-Some brands have reportedly paid a whopping $750,0009 to have their ads appear on the app.
-Snapchat then lowered their rate to two cents per view back in May10.
-Still, there have been concerns over what constitutes a proper view.11 In any case, it’s certainly not the ideal channel for your local mom-and-pop shop or a budding start up.
+For example, right now, the discover ad starts at a $50,000.
+Daily.
+Yes, you read that correctly.
+Some brands have reportedly paid a whopping $750,000 to have their ads appear on the app.
+Snapchat then lowered their rate to two cents per view back in May of last year.
+In any case, it’s certainly not the ideal channel for your local mom-and-pop shop or a budding start up.

 While it’s mainly focused on video content, some ads also feature full-length articles for your scrolling pleasure.

 Brands like National Geographic, Mashable, Vice, MTV, Food Network, and more can be seen in the “Discover” section.
 The “Live” section spotlights promoted events (e.g. festivals, sports, concerts etc.) or featured locations.
 What’s interesting about these brands and publishers, is that they’re already so big that advertising on Snapchat doesn’t necessarily mean they want to immediately increase sales.
-In fact, there are no calls to action (e.g. link to e-commerce website).
 What it does do is serve to encourage top-of-mind awareness in order for the brand to maintain long-term relevancy.

 Another unique characteristic that makes that makes Snapchat stand out from other social platforms is that it’s non-invasive; users have full control over the brands and content they see.

-The future of Snapchat’s social media marketing in unclear, but it’s possible we may see smaller companies advertising on the platform, with options based on location and more.
+The future of Snapchat’s social media marketing is still unclear, but it’s possible we may see smaller companies advertising on the platform, with options based on location and more.

 While the paid social media marketing capabilities on LinkedIn are not as well known, it definitely shouldn’t be ignored as a legitimate avenue for advertisers.